 Our classes are all equipped with computers , laptops and tablets.
 A full computer lab is available for classes K and up on a weekly basis for the Technology course.

-The French teachers and American (English) teachers work closely together to cover all subjects, and make sure that both of the curriculums’ requirements are met.
+The French teachers and American (English) teachers work closely together to cover all subjects, and making sure our students meet or exceed all standards required by both national educational programs.

 Students are required to wear the appropriate school uniform: This includes polo or collared shirts (short or long sleeved) : white, red or navy blue; slacks, skirts, skorts, khaki shorts: navy, tan or grey; sweaters and cardigans, jackets: can be worn over uniforms, but must be of solid color white, red, or navy.